 Our advice is to disconnect the humidifier and try to run the CPAP machine without it.
 If the CPAP machine runs fine, you now know the humidifier needs to be replaced instead of the whole machine!
 Do not assume you can continue your CPAP therapy without a humidifier once you have used it.
 Consult your doctor before removing any breathing support from your home, as this may be an essential part of your CPAP therapy.

-When Is It Time for CPAP Repair vs Replacement?
+When Is It Time For CPAP Repair vs Replacement?

 CPAP machine repair is only as good as the supplies you have.
 Think about your CPAP machine like you would a car.
 The first 50,000 miles are the best, and then the wear-and-tear begins.
 Thus, you take your vehicle to a service center, get a repair estimate, and drive away with a short-term fix until its next servicing.
 This is fine for a while, but eventually, the repair process is only as good as the vehicle itself.